enigmaticlogic/enigmaticlogic.github.io/Projects.md

 ### My projects
 Below is a a very brief overview of some projects I have worked on.
 The ML models and MWCG project include detailed documentation.
 The flavor of the other projects is similar to that of the MWCG project.

 <a href="https://github.com/enigmaticlogic/Projects/tree/master/ML_models">Machine Learning Models from Scratch:</a> Various ML algorithms coded from scratch in Python.
-These scripts are runnable as is, and the relavant data set CSV's are included.
+These scripts are runnable as is, and the relevant data set CSV's are included.

 <a href="https://github.com/enigmaticlogic/Projects/tree/master/MWCG_Project">Multi Weighted Colored Graph Project:</a> Code for reproduction of models used and predictions made from another research paper which employs graph theory techniques and kernel methods with ML models (RF, GBT, CNN) to predict bfactors of proteins with competitive accuracy.
 This project involved using the parallel computing power of the HPCC at MSU, and includes several Python scripts meant to be run on the HPCC.